unclenachoduh/langDetect/README.md

 _\* If the language with the best score does not win by a large enough margin, a result of "unknown" is returned in order to avoid incorrect guesses._

+## Sample Tests

+You can test the system with the command:

+`python3 src/langDetect.py test`

+This will test both the Naïve Bayes and N-gram system and write the output to the `output/` directory.

 ## Precision / Recall

+### N-gram

+100% precision and recall. 🎉

+### Naïve Bayes

 **Sample Test Set**